fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 saved
 </pre>

-Despite our use of the async/await syntax, our solution does not work like we expected it to.
+Despite our use of the async/await syntax, our solution does not work as we expected it to.
 The test execution begins before the database is initialized!

-The problem is that every iteration of the forEach loop generates its own asynchronous operation, and _beforeEach_ won't wait for them to finish executing.
+The problem is that every iteration of the forEach loop generates an asynchronous operation, and _beforeEach_ won't wait for them to finish executing.
 In other words, the _await_ commands defined inside of the _forEach_ loop are not in the _beforeEach_ function, but in separate functions that _beforeEach_ will not wait for.

 Since the execution of tests begins immediately after _beforeEach_ has finished executing, the execution of tests begins before the database state is initialized.